 • Cereal and slices of bread.

 • Cottage cheese.

 • Mozzarella Cheese

-Although iodized salt is the best way to combat iodine deficiency disorder but it is not the only way.
+Although iodised salt is the best way to combat iodine deficiency disorder, it is not the only way.
 So keep the above food rich in iodine in your checklist too.

-This research is certainly encouraging because iodine supplements benefitted children who were already past the period where rapid development of the brain occurs.
-Fortunately, early intervention and ones made a little late can help address the problem of iron deficieny in children.
+- This research is undoubtedly encouraging because iodine supplements benefitted children who were already past the period where rapid development of the brain occurs.
+Fortunately, early intervention and ones made a little late can help address the problem of iron deficiency in children.

 Read more articles on Children's Health

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.